-Yes.
+Yes it does.
 Think of the magnetic intensity vector, H, as being made up of two vectors half as large and rotating in opposite directions.
 The green (CCW) vector and the blue (CW) vectors shown below add up to be the H vector.

-5. Motor will spin equally well in reverse, if you can just get it started that way.
+if you can just get it started that way.